 - Confidential reporting arrangements are in place to enable internal and external whistle blowing.
 Informants are requested to be open in their disclosure, but it is recognised that on occasions informants will wish to remain anonymous. - The Council handles complaints effectively.
 Following on the work of the Code of Corporate Governance Task Group, the Council reviewed its corporate complaints process during 2008-09 to ensure that it can respond to the ever increasing expectations of the public for excellent public and customer service.
 Improvement recommendations were implemented.
-Following the bedding down of the new Customer Services structure officers will review and update the customer complaints processes.
+Following the bedding down of the new Customer Services structure officers will review and update the customer complaints processes, this will be reviewed during 2012-13.